-Our school partners value the role that our AmeriCorps members are playing in providing high-quality support, normalcy, a sense of connection and helping students navigate their new normal.
-We are learning a lot about how to best do this and our AmeriCorps members are playing a unique role in helping schools implement a virtual learning model.
+Our school partners value the role that our AmeriCorps members are playing in providing high-quality support, normalcy and a sense of connection.
+We are continually learning about how best to do this and our AmeriCorps members continue to play a unique role in helping schools in this unprecedented year.

 Why should my child consider serving with City Year at this time?

-All of us are adapting to the rapidly evolving COVID-19 situation.
+We are all continuing to adapt to the COVID-19 situation.
 Though the impact of this pandemic is wide-reaching and affects all of us, we know that this disruption will disproportionately impact students and families in the systemically under-resourced communities City Year serves.

 Our students need empathetic, caring and trained young adults who believe in them and their future.
 Serving as a City Year AmeriCorps member right now offers a once-in-a-lifetime opportunity to help students reconnect with their school community, re-engage in their learning and recover from learning loss they experienced as a result of COVID-19.
 Thank you to all current and future City Year parents for supporting your child in pursuing a year of service during this critical time.

 What if my child is moving for service and schools are not physically back in session— would they still have a job?
 I am concerned about signing a lease and being financially responsible for a rental agreement.

 All confirmed AmeriCorps members will have a position at the start of service.
-Despite the uncertainty this pandemic has caused, one thing is very clear- our students and schools will need the academic and social emotional supports that our AmeriCorps members provide when schools re-open in person, virtually or some combination of the two.
+Despite the uncertainty this pandemic has caused, one thing is very clear—our students and schools need the additional academic, social and emotional support that our AmeriCorps members provide, whether schools re-open in person, virtually or some combination of the two.

 All of our 29 locations have launched their year of service for 2020-2021 academic year.
 We have built on the success of our virtual service from the spring of 2020 and are adjusting as necessary.